 Carl has served as lead litigation counsel for Boston-area professional sports teams and venues.
 He represents some of the nation’s largest financial institutions in bankruptcy, lender liability, and fiduciary duty matters.
-In real estate litigation matters, he has represented developers, lenders, and commercial landowners in matters involving land use, environmental regulation, title disputes, the enforceability of purchase and sale agreements and letters of intent, and commercial landlord-tenant disputes.
+In real estate litigation matters, he has represented developers, lenders, and commercial landowners in matters involving construction, land use, environmental regulation, title disputes, the enforceability of purchase and sale agreements and letters of intent, and commercial landlord-tenant disputes.
 His intellectual property experience includes representation of clients in trademark, copyright, Internet torts, and licensing litigation matters.

-Carl publishes articles and serves as a presenter at seminars concerning trial practice, electronic discovery, creditors’ rights, real estate litigation, intellectual property, Internet privacy issues, legal ethics, and sports law.
+Carl publishes articles and serves as a presenter at seminars concerning trial practice, mediation, electronic discovery, creditors’ rights, real estate litigation, intellectual property, Internet privacy issues, legal ethics, and sports law.
 He has served as a mediator of a wide variety of civil disputes, is currently president of a regional nonprofit community mediation services program, and serves as a pre-trial court conferencer for the Boston Municipal Court.

 Before joining Morgan Lewis, Carl was a partner in the financial institutions regulatory, enforcement, and litigation and securities and financial institutions litigation practice at another international law firm.